 While big, lavish weddings are beautiful, they can leave a huge carbon footprint in ways many couples don’t ever consider.
 Straws in drinks, individual guest name cards, an abundance of decorations and floral arrangements… all the little details add up both monetarily and ethically.
 I know when I was planning my wedding, I so often came across tons of little details that were either not necessary or easily replaced by a more eco-friendly option.

 For all the couples who are as in love with our planet as I am, I wanted to compile a list of ideas that could easily be considered or incorporated during the wedding planning process to ensure a more eco-friendly celebration.

-First things first, read up on “leave no trace ethics” and their impact on your wedding day
+"Leave No Trace Ethics" and their impact on your wedding day

 “Leave No Trace” is a set of principles and best practices promoted by The Leave No Trace Center for Outdoor Ethics.
 These practices are widely adopted by outdoor enthusiasts to ensure our enjoyment of the outdoors isn’t reduced by our own impact.

 Since the inception of social media platforms, the interest in adventure travel has increased exponentially, and continues to increase with every post, share, and impression.
 While it’s beautiful that people have interest in enjoying the wonders our Earth has to offer, it has come with a cost:

 - Forests knocked down for developed properties and hiking trails